pphouse/Rope-Live/README.md

 **Disclaimer**:
 This repository is only intended for use on Windows (with Nvidia CUDA).

-1. Open a folder in file explorer to install Rope.
+1. Open a folder in file explorer to install Rope in.
 Once you're in that folder, you can right-click it and select, 'Open in Terminal'

 2. Clone the repository to your folder: